Thymis-io/thymis/docs/src/lib/docs/reference/ui/deploy.md

 You can monitor progress in the **Tasks** view, where each device's deployment status is tracked separately.
 Tasks show current phase, progress, and any error messages.

 ![Deployment Tasks](./deployment-tasks.png)

-## Rollback Behavior

-Currently, Thymis has the following rollback mechanisms:

-- **Automatic rollback** occurs if:
-  - A deployment fails during the switch phase and the device loses connection
-  - The device cannot reconnect to the controller after deployment

 ## Current Limitations